Last updated on September 8th, 2021 at 07:03 pm

 #10 You Don’t Need To Speak Japanese

-If you’d like to learn Japanese you should check out those resources to learn Japanese by yourself.
+If you’d like to learn Japanese, you should check out those resources to learn Japanese by yourself.

 #11 Japan is Safe

-Last but not least Japan is a pretty safe country to visit, of course, as anywhere in the world you always need to watch out for yourself but there’s nothing to fear in Japan.
+Last but not least, Japan is a pretty safe country to visit, of course, as anywhere in the world you always need to watch out for yourself, but there’s nothing to fear in Japan.

-And, anyone who’s been there can approve this, you will also find a lot of stories about people finding back their lost items.
+And, anyone who’s been there can approve this; you will also find a lot of stories about people finding back their lost items.

 That’s a wrap on my 11 things to know before you visit Japan!
-Expectant those fun facts and custom will help you out planning your perfect trip to Japan!
+Expectant those fun facts and customs will help you out planning your perfect trip to Japan!
 And I hope you have a blast there.